edgeimpulse/example-custom-ml-block-pytorch/README.md

 3. Create a new Edge Impulse project, and add data from the [continuous gestures](https://docs.edgeimpulse.com/docs/continuous-gestures) dataset.
 4. Under **Create impulse** add a 'Spectral features' processing block, and a random ML block.
 5. Open a command prompt or terminal window.
-6. Fetch new data via:
+6. Initialize the block:

     ```
+    $ edge-impulse-blocks init
+    # Answer the questions, select "other" for 'What type of data does this model operate on?'
+    ```

+7. Fetch new data via:

+    ```
     $ edge-impulse-blocks runner --download-data data/
     ```

-7. Build the container:
+8. Build the container:

     ```
     $ docker build -t custom-ml-pytorch .
     ```

-8. Run the container to test the script (you don't need to rebuild the container if you make changes):
+9. Run the container to test the script (you don't need to rebuild the container if you make changes):

     ```
     $ docker run --rm -v $PWD:/app custom-ml-pytorch --data-directory /app/data --epochs 30 --learning-rate 0.01 --out-directory out/
     ```

-9. This creates two .tflite files and a saved model ZIP file in the 'out' directory.
+10. This creates two .tflite files and a saved model ZIP file in the 'out' directory.

 #### Adding extra dependencies